Can Massage Guns Really Reduce Muscle Pain?

 When using a massage gun for the first time, as with anything, you should proceed with caution.
 This appears to be self-evident, but avoids major arteries, nerves, and internal organs.
 Pay attention to how your body reacts and take a step back if something doesn't feel right.

-We also emphasize that massage guns are not a one-size-fits-all solution for all of your physical ailments.
+We also emphasize that percussion massage guns are not a one-size-fits-all solution for all of your physical ailments.
 Instead, they are a component of a comprehensive treatment plan.
-We love using massage guns as part of an athlete's rehab program, but they won't magically heal an injury.
+We love using deep tissue massager as part of an athlete's rehab program, but they won't magically heal an injury.
 If your injury isn't improving, consult a medical professional.